g5search/opex-runbook/docs/testing/general-testing-info.md

 **Friday:** RC Planning and Risk Assessment
 * All stories that have been tested, accepted and marked DONE will be added to the RC Story
 * The RC Story will be reviewed with Product and QA during standup on Friday
-* Once RC story is cbranch gets built and socialized for reviews from all contributing developers (within reason)
+* Once RC story is done branch gets built and socialized for reviews from all contributing developers (within reason)
 * Once all devs had reviewed the RC will be pushed to STAGING for regression testing
 * RC MUST be live on STAGING by EOD Monday or the RC will be reevaluated